-Fellowship of Christian Athletes - The purpose of this organization is to present to athletes and coaches and all whom they influence the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the Church.
+Fellowship of Christian Athletes - The purpose of this organization is to present to athletes and coaches, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the Church.

-The History Club - The purpose of the History Club is to promote and encourage interest in history among the members of the collegiate community through field trips, discussions, debates, lectures, and other activities.
+The History Club - The History Club promotes and encourages interest in history among the members of the College community through field trips, discussions, debates, lectures, and other activities.